TimothyJAndrus/Always-For-The-Better/README.md

 ![Dependencies](https://img.shields.io/badge/dependencies-up%20to%20date-brightgreen.svg)

 ## Short Description
 > Epicodus Javascript Project using AngularJS, Node.js, JavaScript, NPM, Foundation, Firebase, CSS, SCSS, and good ol' HTML.
+[View Site](https://always-for-the-better.firebaseapp.com)

 ## Long Description
 Application platform where mentors and mentees can post their talents and needs so they can connect.
 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.